RichCaloggero/multiselect-webcomponent/README.md

 ## Changes From Original

 - Fixed Accessibility
-	+ added messages to indicate item and selected item counts as they change via live region
+	+ added messages to indicate item and selected item counts as they change (used `aria` live region to cause screen reader to announce dynamically)
 	+ updated keyboard Commands (list at end of this document)
 	+ Current selection indicated by buttons rather than separate text and remove button
 	+ wrapped the current selection buttons in div with role of group and appropriate `aria-label`